pulsar-edit/documentation/docs/developing-for-pulsar/package-word-count.md

 }
 ```

 Let's look at the three lines we've added.
-First we get an instance of the current `TextEditor` object by calling [`atom.workspace.getActiveTextEditor()`](/api/pulsar/latest/Workspace/#instance-getactivetexteditor).
+First we get an instance of the current `TextEditor` object by calling {Workspace::getActiveTextEditor "atom.workspace.getActiveTextEditor()"}.

-Next we get the number of words by calling [`getText()`](/api/pulsar/latest/TextEditor#instance-gettext) on our new editor object, splitting that text on whitespace with a regular expression, and getting the length of that array.
+Next we get the number of words by calling {TextEditor::getText "getText()"} on our new editor object, splitting that text on whitespace with a regular expression, and getting the length of that array.

 Finally, we’ll tell our view to update the word count it displays by calling the `setCount()` method on our view and then showing the modal again.
 Since that method doesn't yet exist, let's create it now.